turris-cz/user-docs/docs/geek/btrfs_turris1x.md

 !!! warning
     This article is for [Turris 1.x routers](../hw/turris-1x/turris-1x.md) running on old [Turris OS 3.x](../basics/tos-versions.md) version.
-    It's intention is to make it possible to easily use the latest major version of Turris OS version.
+    Its intention is to make it possible to easily use the latest stable version of Turris OS.

+!!! warning
+    By following this migration guide, you will lose your current settings and will have to configure everything from scratch.

-Btrfs is the default filesystem on Turris Omnia and Turris MOX while Turris 1.x routers were using at first JFFS2 and these days UBIFS.
-In the recent versions, we added the possibility to use the Btrfs filesystem for our first routers.
-It has various advantages like providing backups via snapshots by using tool [Schnapps](../geek/schnapps/schnapps.md) for managing snapshots.
-However, while you can use the RESET button to rollback to previous snapshots on Turris Omnia, this is not possible on Turris 1.x routers, yet.
+Btrfs is the default filesystem on Turris Omnia and Turris MOX while Turris 1.x routers were using JFFS2 and UBIFS later.
+In the past, we switched to the Btrfs filesystem, which has various advantages, like providing backups via snapshots managed by our tool [Schnapps](../geek/schnapps/schnapps.md).

 ## Requirements